pbabinca/http_client_pretty_headers/README.md

 ## License

-Code of Pretty headers for http.client is distributed under the terms of the [MIT license](LICENSE.txt).
-Documentation is distributed under the terms of the [Creative Commons Attribution 4.0 International License](docs/LICENSE.txt).
+Code of Pretty headers for http.client is distributed under the terms of the [MIT license](LICENSES/MIT.txt).
+Documentation is distributed under the terms of the [Creative Commons Attribution 4.0 International License](LICENSES/CC-BY-4.0.txt).
+Trivial, noncreative, unoriginal, and nonexpressive material is distributed under the terms of the [CC0 1.0 Universal license](LICENSES/CC0-1.0.txt).